State Administering Agencies

 With a structure and process that varies by state, these agencies use strategic planning to analyze crime trends, evaluate the priorities of all segments of the criminal justice system, set out a plan for reducing crime and victimization and guide the use of the grant funds.

 Furthermore, SAAs, in partnership with the Bureau of Justice Assistance (BJA), design, replicate and implement evidence-based programs and practices that target the needs identified in their strategic plans, incorporate rigorous research, measure performance, and provide an honest assessment of success or failure.
 In many states, the SAAs have established training centers that help their local partners develop and deploy evidence-based practices.
-(See our Policy & Practices Webinars for information about state resources for supporting implementation of EBPs).
+(See our From Policy to Practice video series for information about state resources for supporting implementation of EBPs).

 As the executive branch agency designated to accept, plan and distribute criminal justice funds, state administering agencies seek to leverage state and federal grant dollars to address the needs of statewide and local criminal justice systems.
 SAAs serve as the primary coordinating body for state and local public safety issue identification, system collaboration, policy development, and system planning an implementation.